Last updated

 • Email marketing limits: The free plan restricts the number of emails you can send, which can be a drawback for consultants with larger client lists.

-• Additional costs for add-ons: Many useful features come as paid add-ons, increasing the overall cost for comprehensive functionality.
+• Additional costs for add-ons: Many useful features come as paid add-ons, significantly increasing the overall cost for comprehensive functionality.

 Price and plans